 Please note: this page is intended to be viewed on a device with a screen width of at least 640 pixels.

-The Country Renewal Cooperative is a Project to reawaken the dwindling spirit of community life in Australian country towns.
-It proposes organizing a network of Country Property Owners (CPOs) who offer working holidays to selected city youngsters, along with educational and artistic activities in programs organized by the Project Managers.
+The Country Renewal Cooperative is a Project seeking to address these changes.
+It proposes organizing a network of Country Property Owners (CPOs) who offer working holidays to selected city youngsters, along with educational and artistic activities.

 This page is currently in preparation, but the following introduction is provided for those interested.